Skip to main content

 Backbone stage layout — strides and channel widths

-Each stage transition uses a stride-2 first block with a 1×1 projection shortcut (Option B) to match dimensions.
+Each stage transition uses a stride-2 first block with a 1×1 projection skip connection (Option B) to match dimensions.

 class TinyResNetBackbone(nn.Module):